 There are different ways to reproof jackets, I’ve seen spray on versions, but we decided to go with the TX Direct Proof which was so easy to use.
 Literally all you do once the wash cycle is finished is open the door and fling in the required number of capfuls of the reproofer, change the settings to a low spin (I'm getting good at this!), 30oC and fire the machine back on again.
 Plus, there’s no need to dry the jackets first before you do that!

-Once that’s done, we literally got a couple of coat hangovers, hung them up in the shower to drip dry overnight and that’s it!
+Once that’s done, we got a couple of coat hangers, hung them up in the shower to drip dry overnight and that’s it!
 Jackets washed, reproofed and ready to hit the hills again... in 4 to 5 months once baby has arrived and Rach has recovered.